MarcT0K/marct0k.github.io/content/research.md

 In October 2021, I started a PhD in Federated Learning between Inria Lille and the University of Twente.
 I am supervised by Jan Ramon (Inria Lille), Florian Hahn (UTwente) and Andreas Peter (UTwente/University of Oldenburg).

-The goal of my thesis is to provide highly scalable and secure solutions for Federated Learning with a particular focus on ressource-constrained devices (e.g. smartphones).
+The goal of my thesis is to provide highly scalable and secure solutions for Federated Learning with a particular focus on resource-constrained devices (e.g. smartphones).

 # Research Interests 🔬